What are Jumbo Loans?

 Bank statements are used to verify sufficient funds to close and the deposits should match up with the income reported on the loan application.

-Jumbo loans can be used to finance a primary residence, an investment property or a vacation or second home.
+A jumbo loan can be used to finance a primary residence, an investment property or a vacation or second home.

 How to Qualify for a Jumbo Loan